khalladay/khalladay.github.com/all/blog/_posts/2014-02-08-Introducing-UUNit-SL-unit-testing-for-shaders.md

 <h2>Introducing My Frankenstein: UUnit-SL</h2>

 [UUnit](http://wiki.unity3d.com/index.php?title=UUnit) is a common recommendation given on the forums as a place to start when trying to add testing to Unity projects.
 It doesn't have a lot of bells and whistles, but so far it seems to get the job done pretty well.
-So for this experiment, I've decided to extend UUnit to work with shaders.
+So for this experiment, I've decided to nextend UUnit to work with shaders.

 To test a shader with UUnit-SL, your test case must derive from the new class UUnitShaderTestCase.
 If you check out the code you'll notice a few new methods being defined.
 The first two are: